Faysalgreen35/Craftify-Creations-Client/README.md

 ## Installation
-1. Clone the repository: `git clone https://github.com/Faysalgreen35/coffee-store-client`
+1. Clone the repository: `git clone https://github.com/programming-hero-web-course-4/B9A10-client-side-Faysalgreen35`
-2. Navigate to the project directory: `cd coffe-store-client`
+2. Navigate to the project directory: `cd  craftify-creations-client`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
+5. Start the deploy server: `npm run build`

 ## Usage
-Once the development server is running, visit `http://localhost:3000` in your web browser to access Craftify Creations.
+Once the development server is running, visit `http://localhost:5173` in your web browser to access Craftify Creations.
 Users can explore property listings, gather information, and connect with sellers or agents for further inquiries.

 ## Challenges Task
 For this project, I have implemented the following npm packages to address specific challenges:
 - **Swiper Slider**: I used the Swiper package to create interactive sliders for showcasing property images and other visual content.
 - **AOS Package**: I used the AOS package to add animations to my Blog, enhancing the user experience and visual appeal.
 - **React Hook Form**: I implemented React Hook Form to manage and validate complex forms efficiently, providing a seamless experience for users when submitting inquiries or contact forms.

+- **React-simple-typewriter**: Enhance your web development skills by participating in our React-simple-typewriter challenge.
+Create captivating typewriter animations to add an extra flair to your projects.

+- **React-tooltip**: Dive into the world of frontend design with our React-tooltip challenge.
+Learn how to implement interactive tooltips to improve user experience and engagement on your websites.

 ## Contributing